flammie/omorfi/README.md

 # Omorfi–Open morphology of Finnish

-This package contains free and open source morphology of Finnish: a database, tools and APIs.
-This package is licenced under [GNU GPL version 3](https://gnu.org/licenses/gpl.html), but not necessarily later.
+This is a free/libre open source morphology of Finnish: a database, tools and APIs.
+This package is licenced under [GNU GPL version 3](https://gnu.org/licenses/gpl.html), but *not necessarily later*.
 Licence can also be found in the `COPYING` file in the root directory of this package.
 Other licences are possible by *all* the authors named in the `AUTHORS` file.

+Omorfi has been used for a number of tasks:

+* morphological analysis
+* morphological segmentation
+* spell-checking and correction
+* information retrieval
+* ontologies
+* statistical machine translation
+* rule-based machine translation
+* language modeling

+The lexical data of omorfi has been acquired from various sources with different original licences.
 The dictionaries used in omorfi are [Nykysuomen sanalista](http://kaino.kotus.fi) (LGPL), [Joukahainen](http://joukahainen.lokalisointi.org) (GPL) and [FinnWordNet](http://www.ling.helsinki.fi/research/finnwordnet) (Princeton